-The Bologna Process has not had any significant influence on the third cycle, the Doctorate.
-Lastly, the Associate degree (Ad) was implemented in the Netherlands on 1 September 2013.
-Ad programmes initially formed part of Bachelor programmes at universities of applied sciences, but became independent programmes on 1 January 2018.
-We are seeing increasing collaboration between a university of applied sciences and a regional training centre (ROC) on Ad programmes, with both institutions offering part of the programme.
-In such cases, the university of applied sciences concerned is ultimately responsible for the programme and for awarding the degree.
+Initially, the Associate degree programmes formed part of Bachelor programmes at universities of applied sciences.
+However, they became independent programmes on 1 January 2018, as laid down in the Dutch law on higher education.
+We are seeing increasing collaboration between universities of applied sciences and a regional training centres (ROCs) on Ad programmes, with both institutions offering part of the programme.
+In such cases, the university of applied sciences is ultimately responsible for the programme and for awarding the degree.
+The intention is to raise the visibility of the Associate degree programme for students and employers through a clear profile, a larger and wider intake of students, and greater relevance for the labour market.

-3.4 Degrees and titles
+3.3.
+Degrees and titles

 Upon successful completion of a Bachelor or Master programme a student receives a diploma and is awarded a degree.
-In the Netherlands, there is no distinction between degrees awarded in researchoriented higher education and higher professional education.
+In the Netherlands, there is no distinction between degrees awarded in research-oriented higher education and higher professional education.
 However, the degree suffixes differ.
 In research-oriented higher education these are the degrees with the suffix 'of Arts' or 'of Science'.
 The suffix 'of Laws' was introduced in December 2018.

 This works differently in higher professional education.
-Originally, only an English degree programme-related suffix was allowed with a degree awarded by a university of applied sciences, such as 'Bachelor in Social Work' or 'Master in Special Education'.
-The titles that graduates of universities of applied sciences may use were changed with effect from September 2013.
-The suffixes that may now be used have been determined per discipline.
-The suffixes are 'of Arts', 'of Science', 'of Laws', 'of Business Administration', of Social Work', or 'of Education'.
+From September 2013 onwards, the titles that graduates of universities of applied sciences may use are determined per discipline.
+The suffixes that can be used are 'of Arts', 'of Science', 'of Laws', 'of Business Administration', of Social Work', or 'of Education'.
 The Associate degree (Ad) has no suffix.